-Despite MENA oil exporters have made some progress in terms of economic diversification over the past decade, the agriculture sector remains by far weak and poorly developed.
-Most MENA oil exporters are suffering a stagnant agricultural sector; the agricultural value-added accounted for 3.63 percent of GDP in 2019, as compared with the industrial and services sectors' value-added that accounted for 49.2 and 47.61 percent of GDP in 2019 respectively, according to the World Bank's World Development Indicators database.
+Although MENA oil exporters have made some progress in terms of economic diversification over the past decade, the agricultural sector remains weak and poorly developed.
+Most MENA oil exporters are experiencing a stagnant agricultural sector; the agricultural value added accounted for 3.63 percent of GDP in 2019 compared to the industrial and services sectors' value added, which accounted for 49.2 and 47.61 percent of GDP in 2019, respectively, according to the World Bank's World Development Indicators database.
 In fact, GCC countries had a meager share of manufacturing value added of only 10.83 percent of GDP in 2019, indicating that manufacturing opportunities remain grossly underexploited because of policy and institutional barriers that still hinder the structural transformation of these economies.

-MENA oil exporters' participation in the global value chain (GVC) is weak; this is due to poor infrastructure, logistics bottlenecks, non-tariff barriers to trade, poor information flows, burdensome business environments, bad budget transparency, insufficient technology imports and investments, deficiencies in educational systems and absence of reform policies (Arezki et al., 2019).
+The participation of MENA oil exporters in the global value chain (GVC) is weak; this is due to poor infrastructure, logistics bottlenecks, non-tariff barriers to trade, poor information flows, burdensome business environments, bad budget transparency, insufficient technology imports and investments, deficiencies in educational systems, and absence of reform policies (Arezki et al., 2019).
 The lack of a deeper and closer regional integration also impedes regional SMEs from participating in global and regional production and developing and exploring new business opportunities (Giovannetti and Marvasi, 2019).
-Maintaining the status quo by sparing no effort to improve export performance and insisting on discretionary and preferential implementation of policies will continue to keep MENA oil exporters as far from joining global production chains as possible.
+Maintaining the status quo by sparing no effort to improve export performance and insisting on discretionary and preferential implementation of policies will continue to keep MENA oil exporters as far away from joining global production chains as possible.

-GCC countries have focused on increasing the share of high-technology activities in manufacturing value added but this has not yet translated into significantly higher-quality exports, whereas oil-poor MENA countries like Morocco and Tunisia have made some progress in improving the quality of their exports between 1990 and 2016 and increased their trade integration into European markets by boosting low-cost assembly activities and value-added exports dominated by low and medium levels of technologies.
+GCC countries have focused on increasing the share of high-technology activities in manufacturing value added, but this has not yet translated into significantly higher-quality exports, whereas oil-poor MENA countries like Morocco and Tunisia have made some progress in improving the quality of their exports between 1990 and 2016 and increased their trade integration into European markets by boosting low-cost assembly activities and value-added exports dominated by low and medium levels of technologies.
 Algeria's backward GVC integration is still lower than that of Morocco and Tunisia.
-Algeria is the most protected market in the region, and hence it is not surprising that it didn't upgrade its position in the GVC, because intensified trade barriers and high protectionism restrain the development of export-oriented processing SME that can facilitate wider integration into global value chains (Arezki et al., 2019).
+Algeria is the most protected market in the region, so it is not surprising that it didn't upgrade its position in the GVC because intensified trade barriers and high protectionism restrain the development of exportoriented processing small- and medium-sized enterprises (SMEs) that can facilitate wider integration into GVCs (Arezki et al., 2019).

 Figure 1.
-Control of Corruption in Oil-Abundant MENA Countries, 2002-2019.
+Control of corruption in oil-abundant MENA countries, 2002-2019